Mesrop Mashtots: Life

-In 394, with the blessing of Catholicos Sahak Partev, Mesrop set out on a proselytizing mission.
+Leaving the court, Mashtots took the holy orders and withdrew to a monastery with a few companions, leading a life of great austerity for several years.
+In 394, with the blessing of Sahak Part'ev, Mashtots set out on a proselytizing mission.
 With the support of Prince Shampith, he preached the Gospel in the district of Goghtn near the river Araxes, converting many.

-Armenians had no alphabet of their own, and instead used Greek, Persian, and Syriac scripts, none of which was well suited for representing the many complex sounds of their native tongue.
-The Holy Scriptures and the liturgy were, to a large extent, unintelligible to the faithful and required the intervention of translators and interpreters.